LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 - one accent: á é í ó ú
 - two accents: a̋ e̋ i̋ ő ű

-I will call this the **DoAc** system, short for dots and accents.
+We call this the **DoAc** system, short for dots and accents.
 Five letters times five kinds of marks is 25 vowel signs.
 That is enough.

 ## How many vowel sounds